visfutures/visfutures.github.io/index.md

 - Information about how many people are needed to apply your Design Futuring Method for Visualization, what materials are needed, are there any type(s) of spaces needed and how long it takes to complete

 # Timeline
 We accept submissions at any time.
-To encourage multiple submissions, provide feedback to authors rapidly and to constantly grow the gallery of visualizations from the futures on this website we will review submissions at five different times.
+To encourage multiple submissions, provide feedback to authors rapidl, and continuously grow the gallery of visualizations from the futures on this website we will review submissions at five different times.
 The five deadlines for submitting your work are:
 - June 30
 - July 15
 - July 31